grafana/synthetic-monitoring-agent/README.md

 Now you should have the agent reporting as private probe, and running checks (if you have created some) in the logs.

 #### Deploy it using Kubernetes
-See [examples/kubernetes](./examples/kubernetes) for documentation and example yaml files
+See [examples/kubernetes](./examples/kubernetes) for the documentation and example yaml files

 Architecture
 ------------